single-spa/single-spa/README.md

   (React, Angular 1, Angular 2, Ember, or whatever you're using)
 - Write code using a new framework, without rewriting your existing app
 - Lazy load code for improved initial load time.
+- Hot load entire chunks of your overall application (instead of individual files).

 ## Demo and examples
 A [live demo](https://single-spa.surge.sh) is available and the source code for that demo is available in the [single-spa-examples](https://github.com/CanopyTax/single-spa-examples) repository.